 Purpose of workshop project: This took place at the FADCANIC Wawashang School with a group of 20 young students and 5 local teachers.
 The activities expressed – through a variety of creative means – some of the environmental and socio-economic concerns of the ethnic minorities on the Atlantic Coast of Nicaragua.
 By using a mix of hands-on techniques of drama, drawing, film animation, puppetry, paper making, creative recycling and a documentary film – the Project sought to promote the health and well-being of both the rainforest environment, as well as that of the indigenous communities.
 The result was an 11-minute animated film called The Voice of the Jungle, a puppet show entitled The Friends in the Rainforest of Wawashang (Los Amigos de la Selva de Wawashang), a documentary film of the whole workshop, as well as an exhibition of hand-made paper, coconut shell jewelry and recycled plastic bottles to be used as waste bins for the school.
 Ultimately, the goal was to disseminate an important message – through the animated film, the puppet show and creative hand-made products – at local, regional, national and international levels.

-Recruited by Finnish Non-Governmental Organization “KEPA – Service Centre for Development Cooperation” to work in Nicaragua: International Cultural Centre – “Fundacion Casa de los Tres Mundos”, Granada as Coordinator for Visual Arts, Activities and Education.
+1992–1996: Alison was recruited by the Finnish Non-governmental Organization “KEPA – Service Centre for Development Cooperation” to work in Nicaragua: International Cultural Centre – “Fundacion Casa de los Tres Mundos”, Granada as Coordinator for Visual Arts, Activities and Education.
 This led to the creation of Arts Education Programme for children, youngsters and women from all social backgrounds; workshop training in silk-screen printing; the training of 3 young Nicaraguan artists to lead a series of short courses (for children & adults): painting, print-making and history of art lectures; art- teacher training in 5 local schools; research into recycling/plant uses (colors/hand-made paper) for materials in arts’ courses.

 Collaboration with PEACE CORPS volunteers and UCA/University of Maryland scientists in Managua on environmental projects, all contributed a heightened awareness and understanding – toward the protection of their natural resources, the environment.
 Art became a powerful tool for environmental education, stimulating youngsters and building their self-confidence.
 These creative experiments attracted the attention of US scientists at UCA, the Nicaraguan NGO Escuela Ecologica, as well as the University of Maryland and led to a collaboration at the interface of art and science – with a greater focus on the relationship between art and the environment.